cjdbarlow/Part-One/isomerism.md

 ##Types of Isomerism
 Isomers can be divided into:
 * **Structural Isomers**
-Atoms are connected in entirely different orders, and may contain different functional groups.
+Identical chemical formula but different arrangement of atoms.
 Structural isomerism is subdivided into:
     * **Static**
     Further subdivided into:
         * Chain isomer
         The carbon skeleton varies, but position of functional groups is static.
         * Position isomer
         The carbon skeleton is static, but the position of functional groups varies.
-            * e.g. isoflurane vs. enflurane
+            * e.g. Isoflurane vs. enflurane
     * **Dynamic** (also known as tautomere)
     The molecule exists in a different molecular structures depending on the environment.
-        * e.g. midazolam has pH dependent imidazole ring opening.
+        * e.g. Midazolam has pH dependent imidazole ring opening.
 When the pH is less than 4 the ring remains open, maintaining water solubility.
 Midazolam is supplied at pH of 3.5, and so is water soluble on injection but (due to its pKa of 6.5) becomes 89% unionised at physiological pH therefore able to cross lipid membranes.

 * **Stereoisomers**
-Atoms are connected in the same order in each isomer, but differ in their spatial arrangement (i.e. through rotation).
-Stereoisomers are **not-superimposable** - the different isomers can't be rotated so that they look the same.
+Atoms are connected in the same order in each isomer, but different orientation of functional groups.
+Stereoisomers are **not-superimposable**, meaning the different isomers can't be rotated so that they look the same.
 Stereoisomers are divided into:
     * **Geometric Isomers**
     Have a chemical structure (e.g. a carbon-carbon double-bond) prevents free rotation of groups, so different locations of chemical groups will create an isomer.
 Geometric isomers are known as **cis-** or **trans-** depending on whether the subgroups are on the same or opposite sides (respectively) of the chemical structure.
-        * e.g. atracurium
+        * e.g. Atracurium
     * **Optical Isomers**
     Optical isomers are **chiral**.
 This means they have **no plane of symmetry**.
 Optical isomers:
-        * Were named based on how they rotated under polarised light:
+        * Were initially named based on how they rotated under polarised light:
+        (Note this is *different* from D- and L- molecules, where the D-isomer refers to the molecule synthesised from (+)glyceraldehyde).
             * **Dextrorotatory**
             (d- or (+) isomers) molecules rotate **clockwise** under polarised light.
             * **Levorotatory**